 This is for business reasons, of course, but also legal ones.
 Because the banking industry is so highly regulated, you’ll be facing huge fines and even jail time if your company messes up.
 So make sure your idea is worth the risks before you take the plunge.

-Build reliable partnerships
+Things good FinTech companies do right: Build reliable partnerships

-Another thing to keep in mind is that the compliance dance never stops for fintech companies.
-Fraudsters learn your system’s weak points, regulators impose stricter rules on you as you grow, fellow fintech startups mess up and regulation changes, GDPR pops up out of thin air… You have to make sure your business is adaptable, and well-funded enough, to keep this back-and-forth up over time.
+Another thing to keep in mind is that the compliance dance never stops for FinTech companies.
+Fraudsters learn your system’s weak points, regulators impose stricter rules on you as you grow, fellow FinTech startups mess up and regulation changes, GDPR pops up out of thin air… You have to make sure your business is adaptable, and well-funded enough, to keep this back-and-forth up over time.

 Finding a niche early on and outsourcing development to a reliable partner will help you do just this.
 With someone else working on the nitty-gritty of your product, you can focus on building a business your customers trust and regulators approve.
 Do this right and you’ll lay the foundations for a competitive business in a tough market.
 Do this well and you might just make (a lot of) money along the way, too.

-Building a fintech product yourself?
+Building a FinTech product yourself?

 We can help you to build a scalable, secure and successful product before your runway runs out.
 Drop us an email about your needs and let’s talk about what we can do for you.